armory/documentation/_admin_guides/spinnaker-on-redhat.md

 title: Spinnaker on Redhat/Centos
 order: 150
 ---

-*This guide assumes that you are deploying Spinnaker with a Spinnaker pipeline.*
+* This is a placeholder for an unordered list that will be replaced with ToC.
+To exclude a header, add {:.no_toc} after it.
+{:toc}

 ## Using CentOS or Redhat for Armory Spinnaker
 After setting up Spinnaker through the [Spinnaker-Terraform](#spinnaker-terraform) method, change or add the bake stage in the "Spinnaker deploy Spinnaker" pipeline to the following.